Dosage Form: tablet, film coated

 Bradycardia, including sinus pause, heart block, and cardiac arrest have occurred with the use of metoprolol.
 Patients with first-degree atrioventricular block, sinus node dysfunction, or conduction disorders may be at increased risk.
 Monitor heart rate and rhythm in patients receiving metoprolol.
 If severe bradycardia develops, reduce or stop metoprolol.

-Exacerbation of Bronchospastic Diseases
+Exacerbation of Bronchospastic Disease

-Patients with bronchospastic diseases, should, in general, not receive beta blockers, including metoprolol.
+Patients with bronchospastic disease, should, in general, not receive beta blockers, including metoprolol.
 Because of its relative beta1 selectivity, however, metoprolol may be used in patients with bronchospastic disease who do not respond to, or cannot tolerate, other antihypertensive treatment.
-Because beta1 selectivity is not absolute use, the lowest possible dose of metoprolol tartrate and consider administering metoprolol in smaller doses three times daily, instead of larger doses two times daily, to avoid the higher plasma levels associated with the longer dosing interval (see DOSAGE AND ADMINISTRATION).
+Because beta1 selectivity is not absolute use the lowest possible dose of metoprolol and consider administering metoprolol in smaller doses three times daily, instead of larger doses two times daily, to avoid the higher plasma levels associated with the longer dosing interval (see DOSAGE AND ADMINISTRATION).
 Bronchodilators, including beta2 agonists, should be readily available or administered concomitantly.

 Diabetes and Hypoglycemia